'The Forest' installation at Valextra store by Kengo Kuma, Milan - Italy.

 The use of spotlights depicts attention to certain areas of the space which creates shadow and brightness in specific zones.
 The use of marble flooring and seating strips the retail environment back, giving the handbags the limelight they deserve, whilst bringing a sense of a contemporary feel to it.

 The frontage and exterior of the store presents itself to have a Parisian style with its windows exposing into the shop floor inside instead of endorsing vinyls and imagery blocking the windows.

 The brand name is light up in LED bulbing at the entrance, whilst the walls are an off white pantone, with peach tone lighting inside - this has a very soft and inviting feel to it as possible consumers, which overall has a warm and welcoming vibe.

-We love finding stores that have a creative edge to them - this being said, we were itching to talk about it!
+At D4R, we love finding stores that have a creative edge to them - this being said, we were itching to talk about it!